wangziqi2013/wangziqi2013.github.io/_posts/2021-09-30-faas-cache.markdown

 By keeping the container instance alive after execution, and hosting the same function the next time a request arrives, the so-called cold start overhead can be avoided, and functions generally will have shorter latency from being requested to being completed, which is a desired feature as serverless functions are typically small.

+The paper points out, however, that function keep-alive is not free lunch.
+The trade-off between performance and resource utilization must be paid by keeping container instances in the main memory, as the resource allocated to those containers, mostly memory resources, are not reclaimed.
+It is, therefore, a crucial part of serverless services to be able to balance between performance and utilization with smart keep-alive policies.